-- DPLL must be enabled and warmed up before pipe or ports are enabled. - DPLL must be kept enabled until ports are disabled and pipe is completely off. - DPLL frequency must not be changed until ports are disabled and pipe is completely off, except when in native VGA where SR01 25/28 MHz select can be changed. - Planes must be disabled before pipe is disabled or pipe timings changed. - Panelfitter must be enabled or disabled only when pipe is completely off. - Set port multiply when programming the DPLL. - The internal TV and CRT ports can be left on during a mode switch if DPLL is not touched. - Ports can be freely enabled or disabled on a running pipe, except when port multiply needs to be changed.
+- DPLL must be enabled and warmed up before pipe or ports are enabled. - DPLL must be kept enabled until ports are disabled and pipe is completely off. - DPLL frequency must not be changed until ports are disabled and pipe is completely off, except when in native VGA where SR01 25/28 MHz select can be changed. - Planes must be disabled before pipe is disabled or pipe timings changed. - Panelfitter must be enabled or disabled only when pipe is completely off. - On Gen3 set port multiply when enabling a SDVO port. - On Gen3.5 and GenX set port multiply when programming the DPLL. - The internal TV and CRT ports can be left on during a mode switch if DPLL is not touched. - Ports can be freely enabled or disabled on a running pipe, except when port multiply needs to be changed.